chronot1995/cumulus-ansible-beginner-bgp-j2/README.md

   - Cumulus Linux 3.7.8
   - Underlying Topology Converter to 4.7.0
-  - Tested against Vagrant 2.2.5 on Mac and Linux.
-Windows is not supported
+  - Tested against Vagrant 2.1.5 on Mac and Linux.
+Windows is not supported.
   - Tested against Virtualbox 6.0.10 on Mac 10.14
   - Tested against Libvirt 1.3.1 and Ubuntu 16.04 LTS